japandotorg/melon-docs/docs/giveaways/getting_started.md

 Let's start with what a giveaway is first.
 A giveaway is a small competition type event where you give away something to a random winner.
 It can be anything from a role to a custom emoji to a custom role color.
 The possibilities are endless!

-In discord's terms thought, giveaways are hosted in a lottery style.
+In discord's terms though, giveaways are hosted in a lottery style.
 You can use a bot for this or do it yourself.
 Using a bot is the easiest way to host giveaways and is the recommended way to do it.

 You use the giveaway command on a bot and the bot posts and embed explaining the details of the giveaway.
 Users then have to *react* to a given emoji on the message and they get entered.
 After the tme ends, the bot posts the winners of the giveaway chosen at random.